chalatz/excursions/pages/tours/best-rhodes.md

 ### LINDOS VILLAGE AND ACROPOLIS

+Next, we take you to the main square of Lindos Village, where you have two options:

+**Option 1:**<br>
-Then we drive you to the **main square of Lindos village**, so you can explore the white village and climb up the **Acropolis of Lindos**, (passing colorful storefronts and whitewashed elaborately decorated homes) to see the magnificent remains of past civilizations: the **4th century BC Doric Temple of Athena Lindia**, **a double-winged portico**, **a Byzantine church and the fortifications of the Knights of St John**.
+Wander through the charming whitewashed village, passing colorful storefronts and beautifully decorated homes, before ascending to the Acropolis of Lindos.
+Explore the awe-inspiring remnants of ancient civilizations, including the 4th-century BC Doric Temple of Athena Lindia, a double-winged portico, a Byzantine church, and the impressive fortifications built by the Knights of St. John.
+(Stop, Visit, Pictures)

-Or you may skip the climb up to Acropolis of Lindos and just explore the white village.
+**Option 2:**<br>
+If you'd rather avoid the climb up 292 steps, your tour driver can take you to scenic vantage points for stunning views and photos of the Acropolis from a distance.
+This way, you can skip the crowds and heat while enjoying more time exploring the picturesque white village.
+(Stop, Visit, Pictures)

 ### COAST ROAD OF FALIRAKI AND KALLITHEA